A case study of intersections on blowups of the moduli of curves: Intersections on logarithmic schemes

 Theorem~\ref{thm: strict-transform} controls the logarithmic intersection product.
 It is restated and proved below.

-\begin{theorem} Let $V\to Y$ be a logarithmic cycle and let $Y'\to Y$ be a blowup at a smooth center.
+\begin{theorem} Let $V\to Y$ be a logarithmic cycle and let $\widetilde Y\to Y$ be a blowup at a smooth center $X$.
+Let $\widetilde X$ be the exceptional divisor.
 The difference between the class of the pullback $[V]^{\mathsf{sch}}$ and the class of the strict transform $[V]^{\mathsf{log}}$ is given by a universal formula involving the standard operations of intersection theory and the following: \begin{enumerate}[(i)] \item the Chow homology classes associated to strata of $V$ decorated by piecewise polynomial functions, \item the piecewise polynomial on $\widetilde Y$ corresponding to the excess normal bundle of $\widetilde X$. \end{enumerate} \end{theorem}

 \begin{proof} The proof is parallel to the toric case.
 Let $\mathbb E$ denote the excess normal bundle of the exceptional divisor $\widetilde X$ over the center $X$ of the blowup.
 The difference between the strict and total transforms is determined by Fulton's formula, and is the pushforward of a class on $\widetilde X$.
 The Segre class of $X\cap V$ in $V$ comes from piecewise polynomials.
 This accounts for the first term.
 Since the maps $Y'\to \mathsf A_{Y'}$ and $Y\to \mathsf A_{Y}$ are smooth, the class $c(\mathbb E)$ is pulled back from $\mathsf A_{Y'}$, and therefore comes from piecewise polynomials as well. \end{proof}